ObAblakulov/friend-platform/README.md

 If you want a guided demo mention which area to focus on when you reach out for example messaging map discovery or anonymity workflows

-## Contributing

-When contributing follow these steps
-1. Follow the repository style and folder structure
-2. Test changes on iOS and Android and include device and OS in PR descriptions
-3. Validate real time flows and RLS changes locally before submitting
-4. Update documentation for significant feature or architectural changes
-5. Consider privacy implications for new features

 ## License and ownership